Banffshire: Geography

-Considerable evidence of prehistoric human habitation exists particularly near the coastal area.
-For example, the Longman Hill cairn and Cairn Lee are situated in the northern portion of Banffshire in the vicinity of the Burn of Myrehouse.

-Located in the area are the ruins of several medieval castles and the 12th century kirk of Gamrie.

-Until 1891 the county contained various exclaves which were locally situated in Aberdeenshire, the biggest being the parish and village of St. Fergus.

 Civil parishes

 Civil parishes are still used for some statistical purposes, and separate census figures are published for them.
 As their areas have been largely unchanged since the 19th century this allows for comparison of population figures over an extended period of time.

-From 1845 to 1930, parishes formed part of the local government system of Scotland, having parochial boards from 1845 to 1894.
+From 1845 to 1930, parishes formed part of the local government system of Scotland, having parochial boards from 1845 to 1894 and parish councils from 1894 to 1930.
+Following the boundary changes of 1891, there were 21 parishes in Banffshire: